Surface solar radiation: AI satellite retrieval can outperform Heliosat and generalizes well to other climate zones: Results and discussion

 \subsection{Importance of SEVIRI channels for estimating SSI}

-Our study is the first, to our knowledge, to quantify how relevant the individual channels of a geostationary imager are for accurate SSI retrieval.
-As the channels relate to different wavelength bands, they differ in their relative importance for capturing atmospheric composition aspects and surface properties~\cite{schmetzIntroductionMeteosatSecond2002}.
+\citet{shiFirstEstimationHighresolution2023} showed first the importance of individual channels and attributes to the retrieval of SSI.
+As the channels relate to different wavelength bands, they differ in their relative importance for capturing atmospheric composition aspects and surface properties~\citep{schmetzIntroductionMeteosatSecond2002}.
 For example, the visible VIS006 and VIS008 are more relevant for cloud opacity due to reflectivity whereas WV062 and WV073 mainly sense tropospheric water vapor.
+Here we continue the trend of explaining the importance of features but for neural network-type models.
 We quantified the relevance of the individual SEVIRI channels in an observations-based, data-driven manner based on the permutation feature importance of the predictor variables of each of our five SSI retrieval models.
-Permutation feature importance methods assess the importance of each predictor variable (feature) in a machine learning model based on how much the predictor variable contributes to the model's performance~\cite{fisherAllModelsAre2019a}.
+Permutation feature importance methods assess the importance of each predictor variable (feature) in a machine learning model based on how much the predictor variable contributes to the model's performance~\citep{fisherAllModelsAre2019a}.
 Permutation feature importance quantifies how the model performance changes when the values of a predictor variable are randomly permuted while keeping the values of the other predictor variables unchanged.
 If the random shuffling leads to a significant drop in model accuracy, the predictor variable whose values were shuffled is important for the model's performance.
 After permuting a predictor variable over the entire validation set, we calculated the model performance in terms of the mean absolute error (MAE) and compared it to the model performance without permutation.
-The 15x15 grids represent a single feature per channel in the feature importance.
+The 15$\times$15 grids represent a single feature per channel in the feature importance.